TRIUMF-Capstone2022/richai/docs/final_report/analysis/data.md

 ### 2.3.4: Filtering noise hits

-The data for photon hits corresponding to each event is noisy and may contain hits from a prior or subsequent event.
-Therefore this data needs to be cleaned. {ref}`App.
-B.4 <appendix:datagen:delta>` discusses this treatment.
+The data for photon hits corresponding to each event was noisy and contained hits from a prior or subsequent event.
+Therefore this data was cleaned as diiscussed in  {ref}`App.
+B.4 <appendix:datagen:delta>`.